jevinskie/mDNSResponder/mDNSPosix/ReadMe.txt

 Client applications link with the libmdns, which implements the functions defined in the dns_sd.h header file, and implements the IPC protocol used to communicate over the Unix Domain Socket interface to the daemon.

+Note that, strictly speaking, nss_mdns could be just another client of mdnsd, linking with libmdns just like any other client.
+However, because of its central role in the normal operation of multicast DNS, it is built and installed along with the other essential system support components.

 Clients for Embedded Systems